Day 1: Arrival in Amalfi

 Arrival in Naples (airport) or Salerno (train station).
 Once you have made your way to Amalfi by bus, you already have a good feel of what this coastline has to offer!
 And you won't be disappointed.
 When you arrive, check into our cosy hotel in the historical town centre and take a stroll through the picturesque tangle of backstreets and steps.
 You are greeted by whitewashed alleys, arches and a welcoming piazza....
 This is the start of your holiday!

 Today you make a first easy walk, which gives you immediately a good idea of the amazing cultural and natural heritage of the Amalfi Coast.
-An ancient staircase takes you up underneath the impressive limestone cliffs, towards the little village of Pontone, part of the medieval defence system of the city of Amalfi.
-The main point of interest is the marvellous Torre dello Zirro, located on a narrow ridge, in a park like landscape, with unforgettable views of Amalfi to the one and Atrani to the other side.
+An ancient staircase takes you up underneath the impressive limestone cliffs, towards the little village of Pontone, part of the medieval defense system of the city of Amalfi.
+The main point of interest is the marvelous Torre dello Zirro, located on a narrow ridge, in a park-like landscape, with unforgettable views of Amalfi to the one and Atrani to the other side.
 The comfortable footpath runs along the river course, in an abundant green, almost un-Italian, landscape.
-Those who want can penetrate deep into the valley, through spectacular scenery, underneath the towering cliffs, through an almost fairy tale like landscape.
+Those who want can penetrate deep into the valley, through spectacular scenery, underneath the towering cliffs, through an almost fairytale-like landscape.
 Here you can admire a number of beautiful waterfalls.
 Then you return back down to Amalfi.

 Today you first take a local (open) bus up to the charming historic village of Ravello, one of the most exclusive villages of the Amalfi Coast, and a sought after place by artists over the centuries, as its lofty position and sunny, dry climate made it an appealing place to writers, artists, musicians and travellers from northern Europe.
 Ravello not only has a very interesting history, and many medieval monuments, but also offers beautiful views over the Amalfi Coast.
 You can take your time to your time to stroll through the village, before starting the walk back down to the coast.
 Along the dramatically located Villa Cimbrone and the hamlet of Castiglione you walk first through vineyards and lemon groves, then along a medieval flight of stairs down the beautiful little town of Atrani.
 This certainly is one of the best preserved villages of the coast.
 The last short stretch to Amalfi is very scenic and has beautiful viewpoints on the city centre.
 As the walk is relatively short you now still have some time to wander around in Amalfi or take your time for a swim.